Priyanshu4/repodump/PROMPT.md

     - In general, avoid having large functions and opt for small, simple and easily understandable functions.
 - Your code should be using type annotations.
 - Each function in your code should have detailed docstrings.
+- Your code should also be useful as a "library" that exposes functions for use in other scripts.
-- Your code should expose a function that matches the exclusion and inclusion arguments of the script itself.
-The function should return a tuple that contains some representation of the directory structure and a list of filepaths to include in the file contents.
+    - For instance, you should expose a function that matches the exclusion and inclusion arguments of the script itself.
+The function should return some representation of the directory structure and a list of filepaths to include in the file contents.